tanshinjie/Database-BigDataSystem_Betterread/README.md

 Execute `python3 mongo_ingest.py`.
 The script will prompt for private IP address of the MongoDB.
 At the end of the script, the metadata of books will be stored and distributed into the hadoop cluster.

+Execute `python3 mysql_ingest.py`.
+The script will prompt for private IP address of the MySQL.
+At the end of the script, the metadata of reviews will be stored and distributed into the hadoop cluster.

 ### Scaling Hadoop

 #### Commissioning